nanobox-io/nanobox-docs/source/app-config/cron-jobs.html.md

 On your next build and deploy, your cron job(s) will be created.

-**Note:** Removing a Cron Job from your `boxfile.yml` will remove the cron job from your app on the next deploy.
+**Note:** Removing a Cron Job from a web or worker in your `boxfile.yml` will remove the cron job from your app on the next deploy.
+For data components, the cron will be remove the next time the database is rebuilt (rebuild, scale, move, etc.).

 ## Cron Job Configuration
 Cron jobs are really simple to configure.
 There are three required pieces of information: